TheCandidStartup/TheCandidStartup.github.io/_drafts/react-virtual-scroll-0-3-0.md

 };
 ```

-The onScroll prop has two parameters.
+The callback has two parameters.
 All you need in most cases is the offset being scrolled to in the overall list.
 The second parameter is the full `ScrollState` for more advanced use cases, like my functional test.
 The `ScrollState` includes the `scrollOffset` in container space, the `renderOffset` you need to add to get the offset in list space, the current page for paged scrolling and the current `scrollDirection`.

 ```
 export type ScrollDirection = "forward" | "backward";